anneyang0060/OGAM/README.md

 #### Simulation 1 and 2

 1. Make sure that the R scripts ***simulation1.R*** and ***simulation2.R*** are in the same  directory as the folder ***FNS***.
-2. As the bandwidth selection is not our focus, users can choose to run Section 1 and 2 of ***supp-bandwidth_selection.R*** to generate the constants for bandwidths or to load them directly in Step 3.
+2. As the bandwidth selection is not our focus, users can choose to run Section 1 and 2 of ***supp-bandwidth_selection.R*** to generate the constants for bandwidths or to load them directly in Step 3 for convenience.
 If choose to load them, make sure that the following files exist:
 - *res/sim1/online_constants_for_bandwidths.Rdata*
 - *res/sim1/batch_constants_for_bandwidths.Rdata*
 - *res/sim2/online_constants_for_bandwidths.Rdata*